Scattering and blow-up criteria for 3D cubic focusing nonlinear inhomogeneous NLS with a potential: Criteria for global well-posedness

 \section{Criteria for global well-posedness}

-In this section we first give a criterion for the global well-posedness, i.e., Theorem \ref{th1.1}, and then obtain properties of such global solutions.
+In this section we first apply the results in the previous section to give the proof of Theorem \ref{th1.1}, and then establish some estimates required in the proof of Theorem \ref{th1.2}.
 For one's convenience, we restate Theorem \ref{th1.1} as follows.

 \begin{theorem} Suppose that $V$ is radially symmetric and satisfies \eqref{1.2} and \eqref{1.3}, and $0<b<1$.
 We assume that

 Let $u(t)$ be the solution to \eqref{1.1} with initial data $u_{0}\in H^{1}({\bf R}^{3})$.